ctvc-pt/workshop-cli/Documentation/HowToSendEmail.md

 3. Open the `ToolsAfterWorkshop` folder.
 4. Locate the file named `send_email.bat` and double click on it.

-This will zip the `mygame` folder for each participant and send an email with their respective `mygame.zip` file.
+This will zip the folder for each participant and send an email with Google Drive Link containing their respective `.zip` file.

-`Note:` This script does not send emails to `@hotmail` domains.
+`Note:` Emails may end up in the Spam folder.

 ## How to Edit the Email Text